emsig/emg3d/docs/theory.rst

 It is also possible to solve the problem in the **Laplace domain**, by using a real value for :math:`s` in Equation :eq:`fdomaindiff`, instead of the complex value :math:`-\mathrm{i}\omega``.
-This simplifies the problem from complex numbers to real numbers, which accelerates the calculation.
+This simplifies the problem from complex numbers to real numbers, which accelerates the computation.
 It also improves the convergence rate, as the solution is a smoother function.
 The solver :func:`emg3d.solve` is agnostic to the data type of the provided source field, and can solve for real and complex problems, hence frequency and Laplace domain.
-See the documentation of the functions :func:`emg3d.fields.get_source_field` and :func:`emg3d.models.Model` to see how you can use `emg3d` for Laplace-domain calculations.
+See the documentation of the functions :func:`emg3d.fields.get_source_field` and :func:`emg3d.models.Model` to see how you can use `emg3d` for Laplace-domain computations.

 Discretisation